wagtail/areweheadlessyet/README.md

 # Are we headless yet?
+Yes!

 This is the source code to [Wagtail’s Are we headless yet? website](https://areweheadlessyet.wagtail.org) frontend built with [Next.js](https://nextjs.org/).